epfl-ada/ada-2022-project-datalcoholic/README.md

 4 : A dataframe with the political inclination of each state (Democratic or Republican), derived from the the winner of each presidential election in the US since year 1972.
 - This datafreame has been saved into a *US_states_political_inclination.csv* file
 - We will use it to answere our most important question : **Can we observe trends in beer consumption related to the political tendencies ?**, to link states beer consumption and ratings statistics to their political tendencies at the time.
 - Origin : wikipedia (https://en.wikipedia.org/wiki/Red_states_and_blue_states), the table contain which candidate (Democratic or Republican) won the vote in each country for each presidential election and was therefore used to create a corresponding dataframe containing the overall political tendencies of each state for each presidential mandat.

+5 : A dataframe with presidential election results in the US for 2000 to 2016, it comes from the wikipedia pages about those elections.
+It is used to determine which are the most Democratic and Republican states.
+- name : *results_by_state_V2.csv*

 The detail about all these dataframes, what they look like and how we scraped the ones from wikipedia can all be found in the following jupyter notebook : *external_data_handling.ipybn*.